 It is striking that the negative critiques of The Jefferson Lies revolve around the academic arrogance that says “Unless we tell you so, it just can’t be; we are the sole gatekeepers of historical truth.”
 But Governor Mike Huckabee, in speaking of my approach to history, stated: “In typical Barton style, every syllable is given scholarly research and backed up with source documents.
 Those who hate America and God’s Word won’t like it, but they won’t be able to discredit it.”
 Clearly, academics such as Throckmorton, Coulter, Jenkinson, Crawford, et. al., simply don’t like what the self-evident documentation actually proves.

-Driving home the scandal of evangelical double-mindedness is this observation.
+Here is the scandal of the evangelical double-mind.
 On one hand, evangelicals spend lots of money to send their children to evangelical colleges, and they want those children to learn their lessons well.
 On the other hand, with donations to culture war organizations, they prop up self-anointed experts who tell them that academic rigor, training, and skill are barriers to the real truth, hidden away by stuffy, arrogant professors.
 Want to know something about history (science, sexuality, etc.)?
-Then don’t call your child’s Christian college professor; call David Barton.
+Don’t call your child’s Christian college professor; call David Barton.

 I start with the premise that science is no threat to faith.
 If scientific work seems to conflict with tenets of my religion, I accept the tension until I understand things better.
 Extending that belief to history, I do not need the founders to be evangelicals in order to enjoy and defend American freedom for people of my faith, another faith, and no faith.